miso-lims/miso-lims/docs/user_manual/type_data.md

 Note: This item only applies if your site uses [detailed sample mode](site_configuration.html#detailed_sample_mode).

 Tissue Type is a classifier for tissue samples.
-It may be used to identify the use of the sample.
+It may be used to categorize the sample.
 For example, tissue types at OICR include the following (and others).

 * Reference Tissue: Reference or non-tumour, non-diseased tissue sample.
 Typically used as a donor-specific comparison to a diseased tissue, usually a cancer